 - Adding Connections

-You can create connections between the user interface components and the application to enable them to communicate with each other.
+You can create connections between the UI components and the application to enable them to communicate with each other.
 For example, how does the appearance of a button change on a mouse click and which action does the application need to perform in response to it.

-You can also create connections between user interface components by binding their properties together.
+You can also create connections between UI components by binding their properties together.
 This way, when the value of a property changes in a parent component, it can be automatically changed in all the child components, for example.

 - Adding States